 Finding the right words to comfort someone after the death of a friend or relative is no easy task.
-Whether you're trying to comfort someone close to you, or you need to hear some uplifting words yourself, the right words can help ease the grief.
+Whether you're trying to comfort someone close to you, or you need to hear some uplifting words of comfort for loss yourself, the right words can help ease the grief.

-Sometimes it's difficult to know what to say to people who have just lost someone they care about.
+It's natural to say rest in peace when a person passes away, but sometimes it's difficult to know what to say to people who have just lost someone they care about, such as wanting to send a condolence message for the death of a father or mother.
+Words of encouragement after the loss of a loved one can often feel awkward or difficult, but there are options that will allow you to express yourself well and provide true comfort.
 People can express sympathy in different ways, so explore your options before you decide which way feels right to you.

 Poems for a Bereavement

-People have been expressing their feelings through poetry for thousands of years, and a poem can be one of the most touching ways to share your sentiments after someone has died.
+People have been expressing their feelings through poetry for thousands of years, and grieving through poetry can be one of the most touching ways to share your sentiments after someone has died.

-There are poems for every occasion of loss, including the death of a father or mother, as well as siblings or a grandparent.
+There are poems for every occasion of loss, including the death of a father or mother, as well as siblings or a grandmother or grandfather.
 Some of the most poignant poems focus on the loss of a child, one the most difficult deaths a family can endure.
-There are even poems to express sympathy when a family pet dies.
+When a death happens at the beginning of the year, poems about grief in the New Year might help with healing.

 Comforting Bible Verses

 Many people send sympathy cards when someone dies.
-You can make a card more personal by including a handwritten message to express your support for the person receiving it.
+You can make a card more personal by including a handwritten bereavement card message with words of encouragement to express your support for the person receiving it.
+A sample letter of sympathy can give you an idea of what to write to your grieving loved one.

 Explaining Death to a Child